hashgraph/hedera-cli/README.md

 ## Support

 If you have a question on how to use the product, please see our [support guide](https://github.com/hashgraph/.github/blob/main/SUPPORT.md).

-## Contributing

-Contributions are welcome.
-Please see the [contributing guide](https://github.com/hashgraph/.github/blob/main/CONTRIBUTING.md) to see how you can get involved.

 ## Code of Conduct